 Disclosure: This content was produced by an independent editorial party for the purposes of educating our customers, and is not influenced by the other business operations of CARCHEX.

 A Hyundai extended warranty can keep your car on the road for longer and save you hundreds—even thousands—of dollars at the repair shop.
-When shopping for extended coverage for your Hyundai, protection plans from third-party providers are often more flexible and less expensive than coverage plans from the dealership.
+Learn what’s covered under the Hyundai extended warranty to see if coverage is worth it after your factory warranty expires.

 Hyundai Extended Warranty Coverage